edespino/cloudberry-site/docs/tutorial/crash-course.md

 Add mirrors to your cluster.
 If your cluster already has mirrors, delete the cluster and recreate one without mirrors (removing mirror segments is not supported).

 ## Lesson 8.
-CBDB's fault tolerance and segment recovery
+Cloudberry's fault tolerance and segment recovery

-**CBDB's fault tolerance system**
+**Cloudberry's fault tolerance system**

-CBDB's Fault Tolerant Service (FTS) continuously watches over the cluster to ensure uninterrupted work with active segments.
+Cloudberry's Fault Tolerant Service (FTS) continuously watches over the cluster to ensure uninterrupted work with active segments.
 If a segment goes down, the system makes adjustments to ensure a primary instance is always ready for every content.
 A situation where both the primary and mirror instances of a content fail is called a "double fault," rendering the database unusable.

 **Working principle of the FTS service**

-The FTS service operates from the master node using the "ftsprober" process.
+The FTS service operates from the coordinator node using the "ftsprober" process.
 This process periodically scans segments.
 If it identifies any changes compared to the last saved configuration, it makes the necessary adjustments.
-Details about these adjustments are stored in the master log file and the `gp_configuration_history` table, while the status of each instance is updated in the `gp_segment_configuration` table.
+Details about these adjustments are stored in the coordinator log file and the `gp_configuration_history` table, while the status of each instance is updated in the `gp_segment_configuration` table.

 The following is a preview of the `gp_configuration_history` table: